golightstream/lightstream-prism-dns/plugin/kubernetes/README.md

         }
     }

-## Federation

-The *kubernetes* plugin can be used in conjunction with the *federation* plugin.
-Using this feature enables serving federated domains from the Kubernetes clusters.

-    cluster.local {
-        federation {
-            prod prod.example.org
-            staging staging.example.org
-        }
-        kubernetes
-    }

 ## Wildcards

 Some query labels accept a wildcard value to match any value.
 If a label is a valid wildcard (\*,